streamnative/terraform-managed-cloud/README.md

 - [https://github.com/streamnative/terraform-aws-managed-cloud](https://github.com/streamnative/terraform-aws-managed-cloud): This repository contains an older AWS vendor access module, which has been deprecated and is no longer in use.

 ## Modules
 The modules are organized by Cloud Provider.
-For example, the AWS modules are in the `modules/aws` directory and the GCP modules (WIP) modules are in the `modules/gcp`, and so on.
+For example, the AWS modules are in the `modules/aws` directory and the GCP modules (WIP) modules are in the `modules/gcp`, and for Azure the modules are in the `modules/azure` directory, and so on.

 ## Quickstart